dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-corporate-owned-devices.md

 [Enroll corporate-owned devices with the device enrollment manager](enroll-corporate-owned-devices-with-the-device-enrollment-manager-in-microsoft-intune.md)

+## Enroll corporate-owned Windows 10 desktops

+If your organization has Azure Active Directory Premium (AADP) or Enterprise Management Suite (EMS), you can [enroll Windows 10 for enterprise](https://docs.microsoft.com/active-directory/active-directory-azureadjoin-windows10-devices-overview) and they will be automatically tagged as "corporate-owned" when user join devices to your domain.

 ## International mobile equipment identity (IMEI)
 Unique international mobile equipment identity (IMEI) numbers are a common device property for many mobile device manufacturers.
 Intune administrators can import IMEI numbers for devices the company owns.
 When the device becomes managed by Intune, it can be tagged as a corporate-owned device and targeted with appropriate policy.